ML-KULeuven/ml-project-2021-2022/README.md

 /cw/lvs/NoCsBack/vakken/H0T25A/venv
 ```

 Note that the Python version is 3.6.
-Thus avoid language features that are not compatible with versino 3.6 such that your agent can be used in the tournament.
+Thus avoid language features that are not compatible with version 3.6 such that your agent can be used in the tournament.

 ## Local installation